funkypenguin/feeling-responsive/_posts/2015/2015-10-30-multiple-openvpn-instances-on-pfsense.markdown

 ## The Solution

 Having recently refreshed our OpenVPN platform, we've managed to run multiple OpenVPN server instances using an overlapping VPN address range.
-Normally this can't be done (because each VPN instance needs a route to send traffic back to clients), but I found a useful workaround at [Thomas Gouverneur's blog](http://thomas.gouverneur.name/2014/02/openvpn-listen-on-tcp-and-udp-with-tun/), which I adapted for FreeBSD.
+Normally this can't be done (because each VPN instance needs a route to send traffic back to clients), but I found a useful workaround at [Thomas Gouverneur's blog](http://thomas.gouverneur.name/2014/02/openvpn-listen-on-tcp-and-udp-with-tun/), which I adapted for FreeBSD (which drives our [pfsense](http://www.pfsense.org) OpenVPN servers).

 ## Requirements